roboscienceorg/book/source/Design/HumanCollab.rst

 may bring changes where it is no longer necessary to instrument the region.
 Until then, design decisions must include environmental augmentation.

+.. rubric:: Footnotes

+.. [#f4] In 1971, Albert Mehrabian published a book, Silent Messages, asserting these numbers.
+.. [#f5] This is a definition by Garfinkle and Spafford, Practical Unix and Internet Security.